Best Practices for EVV Implementation & Training

 In a closed model state, all providers must use the same standardized EVV system.
 This centralized approach aims to simplify the implementation process, promote uniform reporting, and ensure consistency across the state’s healthcare services.

-The Challenges of Implementing EVV
+The Challenges Of Implementing EVV

 The best way to overcome EVV implementation issues is to anticipate them in the first place.
 As you begin to map out the journey ahead, consider these challenges: